emeb/ch32v203_make_projects/README.md

 project:
 ```
 Makefile
-openocd_ch32.cfg
-CH32V203x8.ld
 system_ch32v20x.c
 system_ch32v20x.h
 ch32v20x_conf.h
 ```
-Add your own `main.c` and any other source files.
+Add your own `main.c` (or start with the one in the `blink` project) and any other source files.
 Modify the Makefile to add all your own sources and add / remove any peripheral driver files your project	needs.
+If you need to modify the linker script or any of the compiler flags then you'll need to create your own in the new project directory.

 ## Supporting other parts
 This repository targets the CH32V203 family of parts only.
 To set up a similar